This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Top down view of vanilla ice cream sitting in ice cream cones with fudge and sprinkles all over the top

-Vanilla Bean Ice Cream
+Vanilla Ice Cream

-3.96 from 46 votes
+4.85 from 13 votes

 Making homemade ice cream is so much easier than it sounds!
 This vanilla bean paste ice cream is packed with vanilla flavor and is super smooth and creamy!

-Prep Time 15 minutes
+Prep: 15 minutes

-Cook Time 15 minutes
+Cook: 15 minutes

-Freezing Time 25 minutes
+Freezing Time: 25 minutes

-Total Time 8 hours 55 minutes
+Total: 8 hours 55 minutes

-Servings 8 servings
+Servings: 8 servings

 Ingredients

-• 2 cups + 2 tbsp whole milk
+• 2 cups + 2 tbsp whole milk separated

 • 1 ¼ cups heavy cream